PatrikCoC/ucs-restarter/README.md

 # UCS Restarter
-A simple command line utility that restarts UCS(Ultrapowa Clash Server) when they crashes/stopped working and will also restart the server every 30 minutes.
+A simple command line utility that restarts UCS (Ultrapowa Clash Server) when it crashes or stop working.
+You can also set the restarter's interval.

 ### Contributing
-You think the code can be improved at some places?
+You think the code could be improved?
-Fork it, make changes while following the coding style and make a pull request.
+Fork it, make changes following the coding style and make a pull request.

 ### Authors